Can I Sue My Neighbor for Harassment?

 It is unfortunate but essential to point out that a neighbor may be even more out of control after facing an arrest or jail time.
 You should know the expiration dates of the restraining order, when they may get out of jail, and other facts so you can feel prepared.
 It is not common for things to spiral out of control in these harassment cases, but you should know that it can happen.
 Your safety is the top priority.

-In most cases, it is common for the dispute to be settled in civil court, and both people keep a polite distance from the other for the rest of their time as neighbors.
+In most cases, it is common for the dispute to be settled in civil court, and both people keep a polite distance from each other for the rest of their time as neighbors.

 Harassing Neighbors Can Become Dangerous

-You should involve the police right away and find a criminal law attorney to stop the harasser long-term.
+You should involve the police right away and retain an attorney to stop the harasser long-term.
 Taking legal action can help stop them (sometimes called "cease and desist" orders) from escalating their actions and keep you and your family safe.

 Do not "take matters into your own hands" when you are facing criminal harassment.
 The harassment charges can become a felony if: